neherlab/pangraph/docs/docs/pypangraph/t08-interesting-junction.md

   - Can you find the gene immediately upstream of the prophage insertion and the first gene of the accessory region?
 Does this suggest a **mechanism of integration**?
 - edge `10486523597117694808_f__6531151666869853507_r` is another simple example of a junction originated by an IS element insertion.
   - Which gene is inactivated by the insertion?
 Take one of the isolates without the insertion (e.g. `NZ_CP132362.1`) and check which gene is present at the location where isolate `NZ_LR822061.1` shows an insertion.
 You should find that the insertion likely inactivated the [_staphylocoagulase_](https://www.uniprot.org/uniprotkb/P17855/entry), a known virulence factor.
+  - This is just one example of gene inactivation; in the [junction overview plot](t07-junction-stats.md#visualizing-the-junction-landscape) we noted that several junctions originated from an IS movement.
+What is the general pattern?
+Can you automate this search and check how often a recent IS element insertion interrupted a gene?
+Is this more or less frequent than what is expected by chance?
+What could be the selective forces driving this imbalance?
 - look into `17042526223432838337_f__8287974428665837959_r`
   - Can you spot a **duplication** in some sequences?
 Which genes are duplicated?
 - edge `13256234721607664913_r__7427484406751306657_f` encompasses a **highly-variable region** in these genomes.